David Newbery: Career

 Besides his role as Professor of Applied Economics at Cambridge, he serves as Vice-Chairman of Cambridge Economic Policy Associates, Director of the Cambridge Electricity Policy Research Group and an occasional consultant to the World Bank.
-In 1988–2003 he was Director of the Department of Applied economics.
 He was a member of the Competition Commission in 1996–2002, and chairman of the Dutch electricity market surveillance committee.
 He was elected a Fellow of the British Academy in 1991.
 He is a member of the Academic Panel of DEFRA.
 Since 1966 he has been a fellow of Churchill College, and was President of its Senior Combination Room (SCR) in from 2010 to 2019.